CrazyMadHacker/ElkStackDeployment/README.md

 ### Using the Playbooks

 Playbooks are the To-Do list for Ansible that contain the steps to execute on the servers.
 In this case, our playbooks are going to download, install and configure our ELK and beats deployment.
-The playbooks need to be copied to the /etc/ansible directory and it's important that the path and file name of the config files match what’s in the playbook.

 In order to use the playbook, you will need to have an Ansible already configured.
 We are using the jumpbox for this purpose.

 - SSH into the jumpbox `ssh username@jump.box.ip`
 - Locate the container name `sudo docker container list -a`
-- Start the container `sudo docker container start container_name`
+- Start the container `sudo docker container start [container_name]`
-- Connect to the container `sudo docker container attach container_name`
+- Connect to the container `sudo docker container attach [container_name]`

-Configuration files needed for Ansible located in /etc/ansible:
+Configuration files needed for Ansible need to be copied to /etc/ansible:

 The configuration file tells Ansible which admin username it should use for ssh connections.
 The host file is the list of all the IP addresses that should be used.
 Machines can be grouped under the header brackets so you can run configuration on certain groups or altogether.
   - [Ansible Configuration File](config_files/ansible.cfg) **remote_user will need to be changed to your username**